amaWalkers Camino

 Picture

-We are thrilled to be able to offer this stunningly beautiful walk - a route less travelled through majestic landscapes and historic villages.
+We are thrilled to offer this stunningly beautiful walk from Lourdes to Pamplona again - a route less travelled through majestic landscapes and historic villages.
+We can only offer 12 places in this group.

-We will meet in the pilgrimage town of Lourdes in the south of France and spend two nights visiting the sanctuary of Our Lady of Lourdes, the shrine of Bernadette, and taking part in a candlelight procession.
+We will meet in the pilgrimage town of Lourdes in the south of France and spend a day visiting the sanctuary of Our Lady of Lourdes, the shrine of Bernadette, and taking part in a candlelight procession.
+Let us know if you would like an extra night and we will add it to our booking.

-We will walk to Betharram, Arudy and Oloron Ste Marie on the Via Tolosana, after which we turn south to Sarrance, Borce and the Somport Pass. [
+We will travel to Oloron Ste Marie, after which we walk south to Sarrance, Borce and the Somport Pass.
+[1640m ]

 Camino Aragones vs Camino Frances